Russian-German Workshop 2019

 In summary, the scientific aims are:

-- overview of the state of the art in angle-resolved photoemission and spin-resolved photoemission
+- overview of state of the art angle-resolved and spin-resolved photoemission and imaging

-- further developments in spacial and temporal resolution
+- further developments in spatial and temporal resolution